rtm516/GeyserMC-wiki/Common-Issues.md

 Commonly, people have issues with Geyser not showing up in their server list or run into similar issues.
 This page contains a few common issues people may encounter that you might have as well.

 ## Geyser Not Showing Up in Server List
-This is a _very_ common issue and is usually one of a few problems nearly every time.
+This is a _very_ common occurence and is usually one of a few problems nearly every time.

 ### Loopback Restrictions Not Lifted